bm4cs/bencode.io/content/posts/2025-06-20-trading-cheatsheet.md

 If the market crashes and the house is only worth $80,000, you still get to sell it for $100,000, you just saved $20,000.

 If the house goes up to $110,000, you ignore the option and sell it at market price.
 You lose the $500, but that’s okay.

+### American vs European

+It comes down to WHEN the option can be exercised.

+American Options:

+- Can be exercised at any time before or on the expiration date
+- More flexible for the buyer
+- Most stock options in the US are American-style

+European Options:

+- Can only be exercised on the expiration date itself
+- No early exercise allowed
+- Common for index options (like SPX)

+The difference matters most when you want to lock in profits or cut losses before expiration.
+With American options, you have that choice.
+With European options, you're locked in until expiration day.
+Though you can still sell the option in the market before then to exit your position.

+American options are generally slightly more valuable due to this added flexibility, though in practice most option holders close positions by selling rather than exercising anyway.

 ### Buyer vs Seller